 Go Paperless or Use Less Paper

-In the office or at home, we all take print out of documents, tickets, and flyers, etc. Most of the time we throw away half-used notepads.
+In the office or at home, we all take a printout of documents, tickets, flyers, etc. Most of the time we throw away half-used notepads.
 Many trees are cut down every year to produce paper.
-So by saving paper, you can do a huge favor to conserve the environment.
+So by saving paper, you can do a huge favour to conserve the environment.
 Don’t take printouts unless it’s necessary.
-Don’t avail the magazine subscriptions.
+Don’t avail the of magazine subscriptions.
 Take notes on your mobile, instead of paper for immediate use.

 Use Jute Bags

 Avoid using plastic or paper bags every time you go grocery shopping.
 Because plastic is harmful to the environment that takes almost 450 years to decompose.
-Make it a habit to always carry eco-friendly jute bag whenever you go shopping.
-Jute is a natural fiber that lasts longer and when left unused get destroyed on its own without contributing to the environmental pollution.
+Make it a habit to always carry an eco-friendly jute bag whenever you go shopping.
+Jute is a natural fibre that lasts longer and when left unused gets destroyed on its own without contributing to environmental pollution.

 When you decompose the organics in landmines they produce methane and other greenhouse gases, which absorbs the heat from the sun and contributes to warming the earth.
 Try to decompose your food and other organic waste.
 The compost makes a natural fertilizer that enriches the soil and helps produce healthy fruits and vegetables.

 Smoking is one of the major causes of air pollution and the discarded cigarette butts litter the streets and contaminate water bodies.
 When you smoke indoors or in public places, you also put the health of people around you at the stake.
 Quitting smoking will make you live longer and healthier and also save the environment from the toxic chemicals found in cigarettes.